 The new Royal collection is available in four sizes, 41mm, 38mm, 34mm and 28mm.
 Initially launched in China, in June, the watches are now being rolled out in other territories.
 The 41mm is available in a Date and Day configuration and there are options in steel and, steel and gold (S&G in Tudor-speak) and a number of dial options.
 In total that’s a possible 54 different combinations to choose from.
 That’s real choice!

-All the watches in the Royal collection are powered by modified ETA movements, which allow the watches to be offered at a very accessible price point.
+All the watches in the Royal collection are powered by modified ETA and Sellita movements, which allow the watches to be offered at a very accessible price point.
 This is going to make the watch a serious proposition for young watch buyers and also an easy addition for the more experienced collector looking for a sporty and wearable watch to add to their collection.
 And of course the brand’s quality is fully present in all of these watches.
 Cases and bracelets in 316L steel, soleil-finish dials with applied Roman or diamond hours (or mother of pearl in some cases) and Tudor’s standard five-year warranty.
 It really is a great warranty that requires neither registration by the owner nor periodic maintenance.

 In 1973, Tudor also began to produce watches with an integrated bracelet with reference 9101.
 Driven by a modified ETA movement, Calibre 2784.
 The watches were 38mm in either steel, gold or two-tone and featured quite a wide bezel that was smooth on the outer half and engine turned in the inner half.
 There was also a similar watch with rotating Submariner-esque bezel called the Chrono-Time.
 This watch was available with both plain and more exotic dials